TuPhung369/Haaga_Backend_Programming/README.md

 # Haaga_Backend_Programming

 BackEnd Programming
-using this command for clean `clean install -DskipTests`
+using this command for clean `mvn clean install -DskipTests`

-## Using XAMPP:
+## Using XAMPP

 start -> click on `Shell` Tab and tab the command `# mysql -u root -p` enter password